 Passive Income and Collateral Protection

-For our LPs in Harvey Capital Funding I LP, the result has been consistent, passive income.
-We provide monthly distributions, and in our first year of operation, the fund achieved an 18.36% annualized return to investors.
+For our investors, the result is consistent, passive income.
+The Income Fund pays monthly interest distributions backed by the performance of our loan portfolio.
 Every loan is backed by a first-position lien on the underlying real estate.
 This collateral provides a hard asset that can be foreclosed upon and sold to recoup capital in a worst-case scenario, offering a layer of security that many other investments simply don’t have.

 What to Look For in a Hard Money Lending Fund